 being baptized wiped away one's sins.
 Thus, a lot of people put off baptism

 until the last moment, when they were dying.
-Constantine was one of these.
+Constantine the Great was one of these.
 There

 were more conflicting beliefs about the nature of Jesus, God the Father and the